North Korean state media reports Kim Jong Un made first public appearance in weeks - Local News 8

 North Korean state media reports Kim Jong Un made first public appearance in weeks

-North Korean state-run media is reporting that Kim Jong Un made an appearance at a May Day celebration, which would be his first public appearance in about three weeks.
+North Korean state-run media is reporting that Kim Jong Un made an appearance at a May Day celebration, which would be his first public appearance in about three weeks after global speculation over his health.

-“Supreme Leader Kim Jong Un Cuts Tape For Completion Of Sunchon Phosphatic Fertilizer Factory,” the Korean Central News Agency (KCNA) reported.

-KCNA says there was a “completion ceremony of the factory” on Friday, “the international holiday of the working people of the whole world.”
+According to the Korean Central News Agency (KCNA), Kim spoke to officials at an event to celebrate Labor Day and inaugurate a fertilizer plant.

+“When the Sunchon Phosphatic Fertilizer Manufacturing Plant goes into operation, it will represent a historical development in our country’s fertilizer industry, it will be a glorious revolution and a splendid display of our nation’s great economic potential, and it will be an uplifting banner that assures us of the achievements of our country’s general economic frontline,” Kim said, according to the KCNA report.

+CNN cannot independently verify KCNA’s reports, the authenticity of the photograph or the date it was shot.

 Questions were raised about Kim’s well-being after he missed the celebration of his grandfather’s birthday on April 15.
-He had been seen four days before that at a politburo meeting, according to North Korean state media, KCNA.
+He had been seen four days before that at a politburo meeting, according to KCNA.

 North Korean state newspaper Rodong Sinmun said Sunday that Kim sent thanks to workers who helped in remodeling the city of Samjiyon.